wolfSSL/wolfBoot/docs/keystore.md

 To restrict the permissions for single keys, it would be sufficient to change the value of each key `part_id_mask`.
 This is done via the `--id` command line option for keygen.
-Each generated or imported key can be associatd with a number of partition by passing the partition IDs in a comma-separated list, e.g.:
+Each generated or imported key can be associated with a number of partition by passing the partition IDs in a comma-separated list, e.g.:

 ```